-The dog-wolf similarity is significant to the meaning behind the phrase “dog’s are a man’s best friend.”
-Dogs share 99% of their DNA with wolves.
-However, unlike wolves, dogs exude a sense of warmness to other dogs and humans that differs greatly from a wolf’s reaction to others.
-Dogs are, indeed, social pack animals who require attention, affection, and everything in between, making them a prime candidate for a man’s best friend.
+Though domestic dogs share 99% of their DNA with wolves, dogs exude warmth to other dogs and humans that contrasts greatly with a wolf’s skeptical and defensive reaction to others.
+Dogs are social pack animals who thrive off of attention and affection, making them a prime candidate for a person’s best friend.

-Whether as an assistant to a shepherd, a strong nose and swift feet for a hunter, eyes and ears for the blind and deaf, or simply a companion unlike any other, dogs help humans with day-to-day tasks, many of which may not be possible without them.
-Dating back to the 16th century, dogs have served as service helpers for the blind, and by the 1970’s, the trend of training dogs for people with disabilities flourished.
+Whether they’re herding sheep, hunting game, supporting people with disabilities, or simply acting as a companion unlike any other, dogs help humans with day-to-day tasks, many of which may not be possible without them.
+Dating back to the 16th century, dogs have served as service helpers for the blind, and by the 1970s dog trainers developed techniques for dogs to assist people with disabilities.

-As if that isn’t an all-encompassing task in itself, dogs also help prevent possible crimes and save lives, as in the cases of drug-sniffing canines.
-German shepherds, a 200-year-old breed, are most commonly seen as working dogs who serve as canine police all around the world.
+As if those duties aren’t enough, dogs also help prevent possible crimes and save lives, as in the cases of drug-sniffing and bomb-sniffing canines.
+German shepherds, a 200-year-old breed, are most commonly seen serving as canine police all around the world.